March 3, 2026

 Its ticketing system allows businesses to prioritize, and assign support requests.
 It ensures that all conversations get a reply.

-Also to email management, Zendesk also provides a range of other tools like live chat, and social media integration.
+In addition to email management, Zendesk also provides a range of other tools like live chat, and social media integration.

 Zendesk pricing starts at $18 per user per month for the basic version.
 More advanced features are available on higher-tier plans.
 Zendesk also offers a 30-day free trial for businesses to test out its features.

-Help Scout is a customer service email management software to manage customer support messages.
+Help Scout is a customer service email management software designed to manage customer support messages.
 It offers a range of features for teams to manage customer requests and track interactions.

 Like Missive, Help Scout offers a shared inbox.
 It allows teams to collaborate on customer emails, assign conversations, and manage customer inquiries.
 They also have a knowledge base, which helps customers find answers to common questions quickly and easily.